Olive Oil for Dogs: Exploring The Pros & Cons

 Can a dog eat olive oil?
 This article tells pet owners everything they need to know about giving coconut oil to your furry friend.

 Olive oil is rich in healthy fats, vitamins, and antioxidants, all of which can support canine health in a variety of ways.
 So, while olive oil can be beneficial to dogs in various ways, it's not necessarily the best option in all cases.
+The same can be said about many human foods for dogs.

 You can give your dog olive oil in moderation, but the health benefits may not be as noticeable as your hoping.
 The most prominent health benefit comes in the form of skin & coat health, with pet owners claiming visible benefits in terms of topical applications as well as dietary supplements.
 If you're looking to support your dog's mobility health, there are more reliable alternatives to olive oil.